krevanth/ZAP/README.md

 #### 5.4.
 Running Provded Tests

-If your site does not provide Verilator >= 4.x, you should use docker.
+If your distro does not provide Verilator >= 4.x, you should use docker.
 Assuming you are part of docker group, simply do:

 ```bash
 make -f docker.mk
 ```

-If your distro does provide Verilator >= 4.x, you simply need to install the required packages at your site: verilator, gcc, arm-none-eabi-gcc, perl, gtkwave, gdb, openocd, make.
+If your distro does provide Verilator >= 4.x, you simply need to install the required packages on your system: verilator, gcc, arm-none-eabi-gcc, perl, gtkwave, gdb, openocd, make.
 Once installed, simply do:

 ```bash